notbowen/AY23-S1-PRG1-Outputs/README.md

 ### Option 10: Create an Output File with Carpark Availability with Addresses and Sort by Lots Available

 My output file can be found [here](./blob/master/carpark-availability-with-addresses.csv)

+NOTE: The inverted commas (") within the file would not show up in Excel